 Business of Lifestyle Medicine & MTY

 Case Community Competency Project (CCC) & Exit Exam (done outside of class)

 A total of 38 CE is awarded.
-We are an approved PT provider for NC & CA and pending in many other states.
-Contact us for details.
+We are an approved PT & OT Provider (see below).

 Watch Me First!
 A Brief Message from Ginger

 Release of Liability

 Attributes Quiz (Will Complete on First Day: Print and Bring)

 Introduction to Samkhya Philosophy & Polyvagal Theory Application to the Doshas

 Indian Recipes + Past Favorite Recipes at Retreats